 naturally occurring consequences

-How Naturally Occurring Consequences Helps Change Happen
+How Naturally Occurring Consequences Help Change Happen

 Have you thought of how allowing for naturally occurring consequences can help your child change?